A warm sunny day ahead of us, last weekend we drove up the Sonoma Valley to Sugarloaf Ridge State Park – perfect for a picnic and hike.

 After lunch, bike back down to the Sonoma Valley Bike Trail, and ride west, past Depot Park and Vallejo Home, to Maxwell Farms Regional Park, then return the way you came.
 Tip: If you have time, stop off to see the 19th century Vallejo home.

-Sonoma County Farm Trails weekend, visit local farms, sample locally made food, pet farmyard animals.
-Flowers are blooming, bees are humming, new baby animals are running around.
+Visit local farms, sample locally made food, pet farmyard animals.
+Flowers are blooming, bees are humming, new baby animals – adorable baby goats, lambs, chicks – are running around.
 Farm Trails is particularly fun for toddlers and younger kids.